afragen/git-updater/README.md

 #### GitHub
 * usually this means that you have reached GitHub API's rate limit of 60 hits per hour.
 This is informative and will go away in less than an hour.
 * a private GitHub repo without an Access Token designated in the Settings.
+* will tell you how long until GitHub API's rate limit will be reset

 ### 401 - Incorrect Authentication